 David Willumsen has worked as a Post-Doctoral Researcher (Universitätsassistent) at the University of Innsbruck since October 2016.
 He holds a PhD from the European University Institute, Florence, which he defended in December 2013, having spent four months as an exchange student at ETH Zürich in 2011.
 Before moving to Innsbruck, he was a Post-Doctoral Research Fellow at LMU Munich, working on a project on the effects of staggered membership renewal in upper chambers.
 He has also previously taught and worked as a researcher at the University of Zurich.

-His thesis will be published under the title The Acceptance of Party Unity in Parliamentary Democracies (Oxford University Press) in 2017, and he has published research articles in the European Journal of Political Research, Journal of European Public Policy, Parliamentary Affairs, Party Politics, and West European Politics.
+His thesis has been published under the title The Acceptance of Party Unity in Parliamentary Democracies (Oxford University Press) in 2017, and he has published research articles in the European Journal of Political Research, Journal of European Public Policy, Parliamentary Affairs, Party Politics, and West European Politics.
 A copy of his CV can be downloaded here.